 Perry’s Good Shepherd

-In this excerpt from The Cat Lover's Devotional, a very special kitty renacts a comforting parable from the Bible.
+A very special kitty renacts a comforting parable from the Bible.

 Perry is a very special kitty, the first to live indoors with my in-laws, Harold and Doris.
 They got him from relatives who could no longer keep him.
 He is totally enjoying his new life as he chooses where to sleep and whose lap to jump on for some pampering.
 This gorgeous fluffy orange cat with bright peridot eyes knows just what he wants and how to get it.
 He loves Harold and Doris, but like all ornery kids he knows how to work them.

 On one particular evening when I’d been visiting with them, Perry decided to be a bit more playful than anyone desired.
 When we walked out the back door, Perry slipped out behind us and followed.
 He darted under my car to hide.
 I saw him first and began to call him, but there was no way he was going to obey me.
 This was playtime.
 He raced to the back of the vehicle and sprinted down the long driveway.

 Harold and Doris live in the country, but their home is near a popular road where cars drive fast.
 Perry could have been in great danger.
 He would have had little chance of survival on this road in the dark of night.
 Fortunately, his faithful master took care of him.
 As I started to go after the truant, Harold stopped me.
 He said, “Cover me with the flashlight and I’ll go get him.”

 Although Perry was ornery, perhaps this cat had some “horse sense.”
 He got close to the road but turned aside.
 He darted into the pasture at the east end of the farm.
 Perry slunk down in the high grass while Harold, age 82, tried to sneak up on the mischievous feline in his stocking feet in the dark.